min2ha/ukwa-site/content/target/37147/index.en.md

   "subject": "EU Referendum"
 }

-# EU Rope: What the Queen really said about Europe

 The Queen had issued a formal complaint against The Sun newspaper's claim that she supports Brexit.
 The blog contains information regarding the political positions in relation to the EU.